This entry covers the following subjects:

 The Maryland Board of Physicians posts a database of doctors that includes contact information as well as information on malpractice, criminal or disciplinary actions against the doctor (http://mbp.state.md.us/bpqapp/).
 To find out about about lawsuits not posted on the site, contact the Health Care Alternative Dispute Resolution Office (410-767-8200 or 800-492-1951).
 See also the general entry for "Doctors."

 The leading treatise on estate administration in Maryland is Gibber on Estate Administration (Maryland State Bar Association).
-The Maryland Attorney General posts a primer on Administering Estates in Maryland.
+The Office of the Register of Wills posts a primer on Administering Estates in Maryland.
 Information about each county's Register of Wills is posted at www.registers.state.md.us.

 Landmark and Historic Properties